 If I cannot prove negligence can I still make a recovery?

 Maybe.
 Most property owners have insurance that is called medical payments coverage which pays medical expenses caused by the fall up to a certain amount usually from $1,000 to $10,000.
 However, some companies are self-insured and do not have medical payments coverage available.

-If I fall on someone's property are they liable for my injuries?
+If I fall on someone's property in Iowa are they liable for my injuries?

 If the injured party proves that the property owner was at least 50% at fault then they must prove that his/her injuries were proximately caused by the fall.
 Also, the fact finder will evaluate if the injured party was at fault for the fall.
 If the fact finder finds the injured party 51% at fault or more, then they are not allowed to recover any damages.